 Testing/Monitoring is not a bag on the side

 Tacking testing and monitoring on as an afterthought is not an optimal way to reduce errors.
 DataOps prefers that the system includes automated testing as a major capability.
-You can enhance an existing system to seamlessly incorporate testing and monitoring using a DataOps superstructure (Figure 4).
+You can enhance an existing system to seamlessly incorporate testing and monitoring using a DataOps process hub (Figure 4).

 Run tests in both development and production